 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Running shoes are an important component of exercise equipment.
-People should bear several considerations in mind before buying them, especially if they have flat feet.
+People should consider several factors before committing to a purchase, especially if they have flat feet.
 People with flat feet need running shoes with proper support to help distribute their weight and support the arches of their feet.

 A person with flat feet should look for certain characteristics when choosing a running shoe.

 Running shoes for flat feet typically have a few important features:

 Shoes with added or firm support may help compensate for the lack of arch in the foot or prevent injury while exercising.
 However, some people consider the support uncomfortable and find that it causes issues rather than solving them.